n7tae/smart-group-server/README.md

 ### What's New

+* **V# 180203** A serious allocation error has been fixed in CConnectData.
+If I get some time, I will try to push this up to opendv.

 * **V# 180118** Smart Groups can now be linked and unlinked by the sgsremote program.
 See the README of my sgs-remote git repository.
 You need to unlink before you link and once you unlink a Smart Group you can link it to either an XRF or a DCS reflector.
 Also **the format of the configuration file has changed**.
 The callsign and address parameters have been moved from the ircddb section to a new section called gateway.
 See the example.cfg file for more information.
 Finally, the install section of the Makefile has been separated into two pieces, see below.

 * **V# 180103** The smart-group-server now supports linking both DExtra and DCS reflectors to different channels *in the same server instance*.
 The compile time switches for DEXTRA_LINK and DCS_LINK are gone.
 If you need an unlinked channel, don't define a *reflector* parameter in the configuration.